 2. Arithmetic Reasoning (25 questions, 29 minutes)

-These word problems test your ability to use basic arithmetic to solve real-world problems.
+Word problems testing your ability to use basic arithmetic for real-world problems.
 Topics include percentages, ratios, distance-rate-time calculations, and basic algebra.
-No calculator is allowed, so mental math skills are crucial.
+No calculator allowed.

 3. Word Knowledge (25 questions, 5 minutes)

-A straightforward vocabulary test where you identify synonyms or definitions for given words.
-The time constraint makes this subtest challenging despite its simplicity.
-Building vocabulary systematically during preparation is key.
+Probably should have led with this section, honestly—it’s straightforward vocabulary testing where you identify synonyms or definitions.
+The time constraint makes it challenging despite the simplicity.

 4. Math Knowledge (25 questions, 22 minutes)